-To put it mildly, circadian rhythms are basically the patterns of your behavioral, mental and physical changes, regulated by multiple factors such as the temperature of the room, hormone secretion in your body and even the light or darkness around you.
+To put it mildly, circadian rhythms are the patterns of your behavioral, mental and physical changes, regulated by multiple factors such as the temperature of the room, hormone secretion in your body, and even the light or darkness around you.

-Your body’s clock is situated in the brain’s part called, “suprachiasmatic nucleus (SCN)”, which basically receives information from the retina in your eye, which tells how much light is there around you.
-SCN, then sends information to other parts of your brain, which releases the sleep signaling hormone, melatonin.
+Your body’s clock is situated in the brain’s part called, “suprachiasmatic nucleus (SCN)”, which receives information from the retina in your eye, which tells how much light is there around you.
+SCN then sends information to other parts of your brain, which releases the sleep signaling hormone, melatonin.

 It is important to remember here, that light is just one of the factors which can affect your brain’s sleep signal pattern.

 However, if given a thorough examination, a poor sleep cycle can be rectified.

 1. Correct Your Bedtime But Be Patient With It

 You might not realize during which process you have thrown your sleep cycle off balance but once you do, you can dedicate yourself to correct it.